 2 miles east of Penzance is the ancient market town of Marazion and the gateway to the famous national trust managed St. Michaels Mount.
 At low tide you can walk across the causeway to access the fairytale castle and gardens and otherwise, small ferry boats operate for a small fee.
 The beach here is beautiful and boasts views across St. Michaels Mount.
 It’s a gorgeous day out!

 If you fancy Marazion being your base whilst exploring Cornwall (I wouldn’t blame you), my mum actually has a stunning cottage here that she rents out on Airbnb.

-This charming fishing port is a world-class destination for the seafood lovers of you out there.
+This charming fishing port is a world-class destination for the seafood lovers of you out there and one of the prettiest villages to visit in Cornwall.
 Namely Rick Stein’s restaurant.
 We chose to dine at the Seafood Bar which is a casual, come as you like, dining experience perfect for a snack or a full-blown feed as we did.
 The crevettes, lobster and beetroot cured salmon were my favourite dishes here.
 If you’re a massive seafood lover consider booking onto one of Rick Stein’s cooking classes here.

 Top tip: Grab the best pasty of your life at The Chough Bakery.

 I passed through this gorgeous little village on the Roseland Peninsula for the first time last week after spending the morning in St. Mawes a village 2 miles south.
 St Just in Roseland is a village and civil parish in Cornwall just 6 miles south of Truro and is home to the most beautiful churchyard I’ve ever set eyes on.